gloreea/project-2/readme.md

 Stretch Goals
-- have a music player in app
+- Have a music player in app
-- customize user profile
+- Customize user profile
-- connect with other users thrugh messaging or follows
+- Connect with other users through messaging or follows
+- You will be able to recieve music recommendations based off of your listening history